 Linear Search In C

 Linear search in C is one of the simplest methods for searching data within a collection.
 It involves checking each element in a list individually to find the target value.
-In this article, we will look into the fundamentals of linear search and understand how it works.
-We will also use example code to understand step-by-step implementation in C. With practical examples and a clear breakdown, you’ll see why it’s a great starting point for learning search algorithms.
+This article explores the fundamentals of linear search and demonstrates how it works through step-by-step implementation in C with practical examples and code.

 What is Linear Search Algorithm?

-The linear search algorithm follows a straightforward approach to locate a target element in an array.
-Here's how it works step-by-step:
+The linear search algorithm follows a straightforward approach to locate a target element in an array:

 procedure linear_search (list, value)